will62794/will62794.github.io/_posts/2024-12-02-interaction-graphs.markdown

 <!--
 ### Two Phase Commit Protocol

+Any actions taken by `RMChooseToAbort` can only *disable* the `RMPrepare` action, right?
+So, from an external view, it should be safe to absorb `RMChooseToAbort` into `RMPrepare`, since it could only restrict the behaviors of `RMPrepare`, and there is not true "data flow" from `RMChooseToAbort` to `RMPrepare`, since the update expressions of`RMPrepare` don't actually depend on `RMChooseToAbort` writes?

 Is there an "interaction preserving abstraction" that exists for the transaction manager sub-component in the two-phase commit protocol?
 Well, if we break down the protocol into transaction manager and resource manager sub-components, then we know the only interaction points between these two sub-components are via the $$\{msgsCommit, msgsAbort\}$$ (written to by RM, read by TM) and the $$msgsPrepared$$ (read by TM, written to by RM) variables.